 The six reference biophysical biomes are characterized as: tropical, subtropical, eastern boundary coastal upwelling systems, oceanic mesotrophic systems, sub-polar and polar (respectively numbered from 1 to 6).
 The sub-division of these biomes according to ocean basin and hemisphere leads to the definition of 27 biophysical provinces (identified by different shades of the biomes' colors in Figure 1).
+They are characterized by specific environmental regimes detailed in Albernhe et al. (2024, under review).

 The monthly time series of these provinces is available as an animation showing the provinces' geographical evolution in time from 1998 to 2023 (https://doi.org/10.5446/68853).
 Together with the variations of ocean environmental conditions, the geographical extent of provinces evolves in time.
+Seasonal variability can be observed with the latitudinal shifts of the horizontal boundaries, as well as regional seasonal phenomena or isolated phenomena like ENSO events.